-My favourite thing about flying Club World has got to be the seat.
-Spacious, comfortable with acres of leg room, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flat bed.
-This is billed as an environment for sleeping, relaxing and working and as such you are given a quilted blanket and a power supply is available for laptops and other electronic devices, as well as a USB socket.
-A laptop sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
-Privacy screens can be raised between the seats as soon as you are airborne which limits the slightly awkward view you have looking directly at each other!
-You are also supplied with a luxury amenity kit which includes Elemis skincare products and various travel accessories.
+My favorite thing about flying Club World has got to be the seat.
+Spacious, comfortable with acres of legroom, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flatbed.
+This is billed as an environment for sleeping, relaxing, and working, and as such, you are given a quilted blanket.
+A power supply is available for laptops and other electronic devices, as well as a USB socket.
+A laptop-sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
+Privacy screens can be raised between the seats as soon as you are airborne, which limits the slightly awkward view you have looking directly at each other!
+You are also supplied with a luxury amenity kit that includes Elemis skincare products and various travel accessories.

 Although the seats themselves do not match up to the likes of Emirates and Qatar, the cabin looks classier and less glitzy than Emirates in particular (take a look at my review of First on the Emirates A380, and you will see what I mean!).
 I prefer the more conservative look of the cabins on British Airways.

 For solo travelers on the 787-8 Dreamliner, the rear-facing window seats are more private and are the best seats.
 The window seats A & K, as well as middle seat E on row 3, are the single best seats on the plane since they offer direct aisle access without having to jump over the feet of other passengers.
 While the window and the middle seat on row 7 also offer a clear exit route, they are not so desirable.